Survivalism (song)

-"Survivalism" is a song by American industrial rock band Nine Inch Nails from their fifth studio album, Year Zero (2007).
+"Survivalism" is a song by American industrial rock band Nine Inch Nails from its fifth studio album, Year Zero (2007).
 It was released as the album's lead single.
 The single was released digitally on the iTunes Store on March 13, 2007, and the CD and vinyl singles were released internationally on April 2, 2007.

 On February 14, 2007, a clip of the chorus to "Survivalism" was first heard by fans calling the telephone number 1-310-295-1040, which was found by joining discolored numerals on the back of a tour T-shirt.
 FMQB reported that "Survivalism" would arrive at radio stations on February 27 with an add date of March 6, but 102.1 The Edge in Toronto debuted the song on February 15, and on the next day, it was officially played on radio stations across the United States.
 It was later made available on Nine Inch Nails' Myspace page.

 As with "The Hand That Feeds" and "Only", the "Survivalism" multi-track GarageBand file was released by the band for fan remixing on March 13.
 It can be downloaded on the album's website.

 In July 2012, Canadian house musician deadmau5 produced a remix of the song, which was later included on his 2014 album while(1<2).

 Music video

 Nine Inch Nails was scheduled to begin shooting a video for "Survivalism" on February 5, 2007, in the Los Angeles area.
 It was directed by Alex Lieu, Rob Sheridan, and Trent Reznor.

 The video was circulated on the Internet on March 7, 2007, when Nine Inch Nails played the Carling Academy Brixton in London, England.
-USB pen drives containing low and high resolution versions of the video were found at different locations in the venue by concert-goers.
+USB pen drives containing low- and high-resolution versions of the video were found at different locations in the venue by concert-goers.

 The video consists of a series of images from a console of secret cameras installed in an apartment block.
 As the camera moves between the footage, viewers are able to see into the lives of a number of residents, including: